 Sniff the Crayon

 Yes, that is all well and good.
 But this post is a little more of a reminder to hang on to that happy little feeling.
 You know, that little rush you get from smelling a brand new crayon.
 (And for the record, it’s pronounced cray-on not cran).

 Teachers out there know that smell…the new crayon.
 It’s still perfect.
 It still has all its paper wrapping and is perfectly pointy.
 It hasn’t rubbed up against other crayons and gotten dirty.
 It hasn’t been dropped on the floor, or broken in half or left in the lost and found bin with a bunch of broken crayons.
 And if you close your eyes and take a whiff of that new crayon, you can still transport yourself back to your childhood.

 For teachers, the crayon smell is a high.
 For students, not so much.

-September is the new crayon.
+September (or the month your school year starts) is the new crayon.
 The classroom is clean.
 Desks are straight and chairs are tucked in.
 The white boards shine and the post-it note dispensers are full.
 There is no “wet foot” or “yesterday’s tuna” smell.
 There is no crumpled paper in the recycling bin.
 There is no sand on the floor.
 It’s all about the anticipation.